-For the buyer, an act of discrimination may introduce bias to a process that leads to a less than accurate outcome.
+For the buyer, an act of discrimination may introduce bias to a process that leads to a less-than-accurate outcome.

 Product Focus: Historically, Fair Lending primarily focused on the Mortgage lending product.
 Over time, its lending product scope has expanded.
-Today Fair Lending's loan product scope includes mortgage along with consumer lending products (personal loans, credit cards, auto, etc) and small business loans.
+Today Fair Lending's loan product scope includes mortgages along with consumer lending products (personal loans, credit cards, auto, etc) and small business loans.

 Testing: It has a testing regime to identify mortgage lending discrimination via HMDA testing.

 Enforcement: It has a discrimination enforcement mechanism via the CFPB and the U.S. Department of Justice, Civil Rights Division.
 Other bank regulators, like the OCC, the Fed, and the FDIC have Fair Lending responsibility.

 Keep in mind that the purpose of Fair Lending is not to eliminate the economic discrimination environment.
 If that were true, the FICO score would not be permissible to underwrite loan decisions. [xi] Fair Lending does reduce discrimination impact by implementing rules intended to maintain a level-protected class lending playing field.
 As suggested in the appendix, Fair Lending accommodates the economic discrimination potential existing in some market environments.
 Fair Lending laws and regulation focuses on impact-based outcomes.
 It was mentioned in the last section that: "Conceptually, the final price fully expresses the self-interested utility of both the buyer and seller."
 Thus, you may think of Fair Lending's intent as to ensure that all buyers, regardless of social background, have an equal opportunity to fully express their utility. [xii]